Ada-C7/Static-Site/README.md

 # Static Site: Code Journal & Portfolio

-You will create a _static_ web site using HTML & CSS.
+The assignment was to create a _static_ web site using HTML & CSS.
 This static site will serve as the foundation for later projects, and will contain information about your programming projects and efforts at Ada.

 This is an individual, [stage 2](https://github.com/Ada-Developers-Academy/pedagogy/blob/master/rule-of-three.md) project.

+I plan to add Javascript and update the portfolio.

 ## Learning Goals:
 - Practice creating semantic HTML